Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Related Work

 \section{Related Work}

-\textbf{Sarcasm Detection.} Sarcasm detection aims to detect whether a post contains sarcasm semantics.
-Early studies~\cite{DBLP:journals/access/BouaziziO16,DBLP:conf/emnlp/FelboMSRL17} on sarcasm detection mainly utilized hand-crafted features, such as punctuation marks, POS tags, emojis, and lexicons, to detect the sarcastic intention.
+\textbf{Sarcasm Detection.} Early studies~\cite{DBLP:journals/access/BouaziziO16,DBLP:conf/emnlp/FelboMSRL17} on sarcasm detection mainly utilized hand-crafted features, such as punctuation marks, POS tags, emojis, and lexicons, to detect the sarcastic intention.
 Later, with the advancement of deep learning methodologies, some researchers turned to neural network architectures for sarcasm detection~\cite{DBLP:conf/acl/SuTHL18,DBLP:conf/coling/BabanejadDAP20}.
 Although these efforts have made promising progress in text-based sarcasm detection, they overlook the fact that multimodal information has been popping up all over the internet.
-In the bimodal setting, sarcasm detection with multimodal posts containing the image and caption was first proposed by Schifanella~\etal~\cite{DBLP:conf/mm/SchifanellaJTC16}, and this work introduces a framework that fuses the textual and visual information with Convolutional Neural Networks~\cite{DBLP:conf/iccv/MaLSL15} to detect the sarcasm intention.
+In the bimodal setting, sarcasm detection with multimodal posts containing the image and caption was first proposed by Schifanella~\etal~\cite{DBLP:conf/mm/SchifanellaJTC16}, and this work introduces a framework that fuses the textual and visual information with Convolutional Neural Networks~\cite{DBLP:conf/iccv/MaLSL15} to detect sarcasm.
 Thereafter, researchers~\cite{DBLP:conf/mm/Pentland05,DBLP:conf/aaai/QiaoJSCZN23,DBLP:journals/corr/abs-2312-10493} explored more advanced network architecture for multimodal information fusion to improve multimodal sarcasm detection, such as Graph Neural Networks~(GCNs)~\cite{DBLP:conf/iclr/KipfW17} and Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
 Apart from the multimodal posts, researchers also noticed that sarcasm is commonly used in the dialogue.
 In the dialogue setting, Castro~\etal~\cite{DBLP:conf/acl/CastroHPZMP19} created a multimodal, multispeaker dataset named MUStARD, which is considered the benchmark for multimodal sarcasm detection.
 To tackle this task, Hasan~\etal~\cite{DBLP:conf/aaai/HasanLR0MMH21} proposed a humor knowledge-enriched transformer model, which achieved state-of-the-art performance on this dataset.
-Nevertheless, these efforts can only recognize the sarcasm in a dialogue, but cannot explain the underlying sarcastic connotation of the dialogue and capture its true essence, which is also important for various applications~\cite{DBLP:conf/aaai/Desai0A22,DBLP:conf/acl/KumarKA022}, such as media analysis and conversational systems.
+Nevertheless, these efforts can only recognize the sarcasm in a dialogue, but cannot explain the underlying sarcastic connotation of the dialogue and capture its true essence, which is also important for various applications~\cite{DBLP:conf/aaai/Desai0A22,DBLP:conf/acl/KumarKA022}, such as media analysis and conversational systems. \\ \textbf{Sarcasm Explanation.} Apart from sarcasm detection, a few efforts attempted to conduct the sarcasm explanation, which aims to generate a natural language explanation for the given sarcastic post or dialogue.
+For example, some work~\cite{DBLP:conf/acl/PeledR17,DBLP:conf/comad/DubeyJB19} resorted to machine translation models to generate non-sarcastic interpretation for sarcastic text, which can help the smart customer service understand users' sarcastic comments and posts on various platforms.
+Notably, these methods only focus on text-based sarcasm explanation generation.
+Therefore, Desai~\etal~\cite{DBLP:conf/aaai/Desai0A22} adopted BART~\cite{DBLP:conf/acl/LewisLGGMLSZ20} with a cross-modal attention mechanism to generate sarcasm explanation for multimodal posts.
+Beyond them, recently, Kumar~\etal~\cite{DBLP:conf/acl/KumarKA022} first proposed the novel task of Sarcasm Explanation in Dialogue (SED) and released a dataset named WITS, which targets at generating a natural language explanation for a given sarcastic dialogue.
+In addition, Kumar~\etal~\cite{DBLP:conf/acl/KumarKA022,DBLP:conf/aaai/KumarMA023} adopted the generative language model BART as the backbone and incorporated the visual and acoustic features into the context information of the dialogue with the multimodal context-aware attention mechanism to solve the SED task.
+Despite its remarkable performance, this method overlooks the sentiments involved in the dialog which can assist the ironic semantics understanding~\cite{DBLP:conf/lrec/RayMNB22}.